 While casinos and lotteries continued their development, the major change to gambling in modern times is mechanisation.
 The 1890s saw the advent of the first mechanical gambling machines.
 Over time, these were upgraded to include electronic circuitry.

 In 1976, the first video slot requiring no mechanical components to spin the reels was introduced.
 Following a couple of years of modifications to defeat potential cheaters, the Nevada State Gaming Commission approved the fully digital machines.
 They began showing up at Las Vegas casinos in 1978.

 Beginning in the mid-1990s, gambling regulators began accounting for online play.
 In the 25 years since its inception, online gambling is now a 60 billion dollar industry and growing.
 Because of the lack of mechanical devices, and the game's code not limited to the capabilities of a stand-alone machine, the possibilities in terms of the types of games continues to grow each year.

 The Future of Gambling

 Undoubtedly, online gaming will continue to be the largest growth sector for some time.
 With developing markets just now getting widespread internet connectivity, the number of potential players will continue to increase.

 There's always going to be a home for land-based casinos, but these ground operations must increasingly offer more entertainment and food options to attract clientele.
 Land-based casinos are hard-pressed to compete with online games on just the technology, so they need to offer up perks that an online provider simply cannot supply.
-Of course, it's impossible to predict exactly what the future of online gaming will hold.
-But one thing is certain: it's going to be an exciting ride.

 At some point, we'll even have our first casino away from this planet, perhaps on the moon.
 "Houston, we have a straight flush."